How can I schedule, change, or cancel an appointment?

 Can you through muscle testing or any other form of assessment or through reflexology determine if I have a virus or parasites or the flu or cancer or any other condition?

 Again, this is another great question that I’m happy to answer.
-I cannot do this for several reasons.
+I can’t do this for several reasons.
 To do so would be making a medical diagnosis which only a medical doctor can do.
-It is not legal for me to do that or to claim that I can do that.
+It isn’t legal for me to do that or to claim that I can do that.
 But most important, it isn’t what I do.
 I don’t identify disease conditions and/or treat them.
 I focus on wellness and helping clients build and promote their health through strengthening the structure and function of the body and its systems.
 It is a fundamentally different concept.

 In my consultations and assessments, I’m interested in finding imbalances or weaknesses or things of that nature and then recommending natural support that can strengthen the structure and function and energetic balance of those areas.